barnex/chess/README.md

 Like troi, but employs alpha-beta pruning instead of simple minimax, allowing to calculate 4 moves ahead.
 Strategy is a bit more optimized too.

 ## crusher
-Has far better strategy, tries to control the center of the board.
-First calculates 4 moves ahead, then deepens to 6 moves for the most promising candidates.
+Has better strategy, tries to control the center of the board.
+First calculates 6 moves ahead, then deepens to 8 moves for the most promising candidates.